WalterDrake/Portswigger/Server-side topics/SQL injection/Lab.md

 Solution:

 The first, as seen in the lab above, returns three columns.
-We have a payload `'+UNION+SELECT+NULL,'*random value*',NULL--` to test which column contains available string data.
+We have a payload `'+UNION+SELECT+NULL,'random value',NULL--` to test which column contains available string data.
 And we have completed it.

 ### Using a SQL injection UNION attack to retrieve interesting data